Family: German journalist jailed in Venezuela as spy

 “He never touched a weapon, never joined in any demonstrations,” his father, Edward Six, told The Associated Press.
 “He just was on the street.
 He talked to all these normal people.
 He asked them questions and put that on the internet.”

-Authorities have yet to comment on the arrest, which took place three weeks ago, leaving Six’s family grasping for answers and German diplomats in the dark; so far they have been unable to visit the 31-year-old in the infamous Helicoide prison in Caracas where he’s being held alongside some of the government’s most strident opponents.
+Authorities have yet to comment on the arrest, which took place three weeks ago, leaving Six’s family grasping for answers and German diplomats in the dark.
+So far they have been unable to visit the 31-year-old in the infamous Helicoide prison in Caracas where he is being held alongside some of the government’s most strident opponents.

 The case has alarmed press freedom groups.